 The UNC School of Government has historically placed an emphasis on local government, connecting students with real-world practitioners who are tackling the issues that today’s governments are facing.
-As part of the MPA program, the local government area of focus will help you develop the advanced skills and knowledge base to build and improve local communities and make a clear impact on members’ quality of life.
+As part of the MPA program, the local government concentration will help you develop the advanced skills and knowledge base to build and improve local communities and make a clear impact on members’ quality of life.

 What Can I Do in Government Management With an MPA Degree?

 Local government administration offers a wealth of exciting and rewarding career possibilities across a range of disciplines.
-No matter where you are on your professional path, the MPA program’s local government management focus area can help you build valuable competencies and leadership capabilities and grow your existing career in:
+No matter where you are on your professional path, the MPA program’s local government management concentration can help you build valuable competencies and leadership capabilities and grow your existing career in:

 - City/county management